pughlab/cbpOrganizer/README.md

 # cbpOrganizer
-Tool to help cbioportal study owners to organize their studies for publishing to cBioPortal
+Tool to organize cBioPortal studies for publishing to cBioPortal.
+This will help cBioPortal study owners prepare and validate their studies.
+This tool helps to publish cBioPortal studies efficiently.